Reelin: Discovery

 Mutant mice have provided insight into the underlying molecular mechanisms of the development of the central nervous system.
 Useful spontaneous mutations were first identified by scientists who were interested in motor behavior, and it proved relatively easy to screen littermates for mice that showed difficulties moving around the cage.
 A number of such mice were found and given descriptive names such as reeler, weaver, lurcher, nervous, and staggerer.

-The "reeler" mouse was described for the first time in 1951 by D.S.Falconer in Edinburgh University as a spontaneous variant arising in a colony of at least mildly inbred snowy-white bellied mice stock in 1948.
-Histopathological studies in the 1960s revealed that the cerebellum of reeler mice is dramatically decreased in size while the normal laminar organization found in several brain regions is disrupted.
+The "reeler" mouse was described for the first time in 1951 by D. S. Falconer at Edinburgh University as a spontaneous variant arising in a colony of at least mildly inbred snowy-white bellied mice stock in 1948.
+Histopathological studies in the 1960s revealed that the cerebellum of reeler mice is dramatically reduced in size and the normal laminar organization found in several brain regions is disrupted.
 The 1970s brought about the discovery of cellular layer inversion in the mouse neocortex, which attracted more attention to the reeler mutation.

 In 1994, a new allele of reeler was obtained by means of insertional mutagenesis.
 This provided the first molecular marker of the locus, permitting the RELN gene to be mapped to chromosome 7q22 and subsequently cloned and identified.
-Japanese scientists at Kochi Medical School successfully raised antibodies against normal brain extracts in reeler mice, later these antibodies were found to be specific monoclonal antibodies for reelin, and were termed CR-50 (Cajal-Retzius marker 50).
-They noted that CR-50 reacted specifically with Cajal-Retzius neurons, whose functional role was unknown until then.
+Japanese scientists at Kochi Medical School successfully raised antibodies against normal brain extracts in reeler mice, later these antibodies were found to be specific monoclonal antibodies for reelin, and were termed CR-50 (Cajal–Retzius marker 50).
+They noted that CR-50 reacted specifically with Cajal–Retzius neurons, whose functional role was unknown until then.